Cyanilux/URP_ShaderGraphCustomLighting/README.md

   - Outputs : Diffuse, Specular
 - `Sample Shadowmask` - attach this to the Shadowmask port on the Main Light Shadows and Additional Lights sub graphs, in order to support Shadowmask baked lighting mode
   - Outputs : Shadowmask
-- `Ambient SampleSH` - uses per-pixel SampleSH, use add node to apply this.
-Can alternatively use the built-in Baked GI node)
-  - Inputs : Normal
-  - Outputs : Ambient
 - `Subtractive GI` - for supporting Subtractive baked lighting mode.
 Should connect Main Light Shadows node to first port.
 Uses MixRealtimeAndBakedGI function from URP ShaderLibrary
   - Inputs : ShadowAtten, Normal, BakedGI
   - Outputs : Out (Vector3)